mkiernan/imagebuilder/README.md

 # Azure Image Builder & Packer examples for Grid Computing

-This repo provides example code for automating deployment of a simple grid with RHEL 8.2 + Redis using custom images.
+Code examples for automating deployment of a simple grid with RHEL 8.2 + Redis using custom images.

 Three image creation methods are provided.
 The recommended options are packer or imagebuilder: